A "supernormal" partition statistic: Introduction: the supernorm statistic on partitions

 where $N(\emptyset):=1$ (it is an empty product).\footnote{For more in-depth treatments of the partition norm, see \cite{KumarRana_supernorm, Robert_bracket, SS_norm}.
 Partitions of fixed norm $n$ are called multiplicative partitions of $n$ (or factorizations of $n$) in the literature; these were apparently first studied by MacMahon \cite{MacMahon}.
-Following Oppenheim \cite{Oppenheim}, the study of these objects is sometimes referred to as ``{factorisatio numerorum}''. } Furthermore, defined in \cite{Robert_bracket} is a {\it partition multiplication} operation $\lambda \cdot \lambda'$ for $\lambda, \lambda' \in \mathcal P$, which is concatenation (multiset union) of their parts, leading also to partition division and a theory of partition divisors, or {\it subpartitions}.
-The heuristic behind this multiplicative theory of partitions is: {\it phenomena in classical multiplicative number theory are special cases of partition-theoretic structures; they can be thought of as prototypes for more general theorems about partitions.}
+Following Oppenheim \cite{Oppenheim}, the study of these objects is sometimes referred to as ``{\it factorisatio numerorum}''. } Furthermore, defined in \cite{Robert_bracket} is a {\it partition multiplication} operation $\lambda \cdot \lambda'$ for $\lambda, \lambda' \in \mathcal P$, which is concatenation (multiset union) of the parts of $\lambda$ and $\lambda'$.
+For example, if $\lambda=(3,1,1)$ and $\lambda'=(4,3,2)$, then $\lambda\cdot \lambda'=(4,3,3,2,1,1).$ This leads also to partition division and a theory of partition divisors, or {\it subpartitions}, analogous to divisors in arithmetic \cite{Robert_bracket}.

-One potentially promising corollary of this heuristic is to use methods from partition theory -- combinatorial bijections, $q$-series generating functions, connections with modular forms -- to shed new light on problems of interest in multiplicative number theory, e.g. prime distribution, arithmetic densities, $L$-functions, etc. Looking in this direction, in recent works \cite{OSW, OSW2}, Ono, Wagner and the third author prove partition-theoretic formulas to compute arithmetic densities of subsets of $\mathbb N$ as limiting values of $q$-series as $q\to 1^-$, following up on a 1977 paper of Alladi \cite{Alladi} in analytic number theory, and work of the first author \cite{dawsey} in algebraic number theory.

-Other authors \cite{K20, bwang, Wang3} have since extended Alladi's techniques from \cite{Alladi}, giving a variety of what we call ``Alladi-like'' formulas of the shape $\sum_{n\geq2} \mu^*(n)f(n)/n<\infty$, with $\mu^*(n):=-\mu(n)$ and $f(n)$ an arithmetic function, to compute natural densities and other constants, such as this special case of a result of Kural-McDonald-Sah \cite{K20} stated as \cite{bwang}, equation (4):

-where $A$ is a subset of the {\it primes}, $p_{\operatorname{min}}(k)$ denotes the {\it smallest prime factor} of $k\in \mathbb N$, and $d^*(A)$ denotes the {\it natural density}\footnote{Defined in \eqref{dirdens}.} of $A\subseteq \mathbb P$.
-Analogous work \cite{OSW, OSW2} in partition theory gives $q$-series formulas for {arithmetic densities} of general subsets of natural numbers.
-Recall the {\it arithmetic density} $d(S)$ of subset $S\subseteq \mathbb N$ is defined by